intel/libipt/doc/man/pt_qry_time.3.md

 # NOTES

-Both the query and the instruction flow decoder read ahead.
-The estimated timestamp count and core:bus ratios correspond to their current decode position, which may be ahead of the trace position that matches the last event or instruction.
+All decoders read ahead.
+The estimated timestamp count and core:bus ratios correspond to their current decode position, which may be ahead of the trace position that matches the last event, instruction, or block.

 The query decoder also provides an estimated timestamp count in the *pt_event* structure.